colinferris95/CMPT-432/README.md

 6.Output should appear on the bottom with results

+7.To parse a program, make sure the program has been lexed first.

+8.Click the Parse button, and the Parser output and CST should appear if there are no errors

 *****KNOWN ISSUE*******
 The lexer will think there is another program after the last '$' symbol and scan another empty program